-The liver is the largest and one of the most important organs in the body.
+The liver is the largest internal organ and one of the most important organs in the body.
 A few of its main functions are (a) Metabolic — glucose homeostasis, (b) Synthetic — interconversion of nutrients, binding protein for iron, copper and vitamin A, (c) Storage — of vitamins and minerals, glycogen, and lipids, (d) Catabolic —detoxification, phagocytosis [bacterial metabolism], hormones, synthesis of blood components, (e) Excretory — bile production (Regan, J., et al. 2011) (Marieb, E.N.
 2012).

-Role of the liver in detox
+Role of the Liver in Detox

 One of the roles of the liver is detoxification.
 Substances ingested or produced by the body (a by-product of metabolism) will eventually get filtered through the liver.
 There are two phases of detoxification; Phase I and Phase II.

 In Phase I the body draws in stored fat-soluble toxins from the body’s tissues.
-These toxins enter the body (via food – mouth – the nose or the skin) and if allowed to pass the barrier of the intestine make their way into our bloodstream.
-They are the last thing you would ever want to be floating around in the cardiovascular system, therefore they have stocked away in fat, nerves, brain and kidney tissues etc. until they can be properly and safely disposed of.
+These toxins enter the body (via food – the mouth – the nose or the skin) and if allowed to pass the barrier of the intestine make their way into our bloodstream.
+They are the last thing you would ever want to be floating around in the cardiovascular system, therefore they have stocked away in fat, nerves, brain and kidney tissues, etc. until they can be properly and safely disposed of.

 Phase II takes these toxins and prepares them for their exit from the body; a water molecule is added to each fat-soluble chemical allowing them to depart the body safely.